A large mahogany bookcase - an antique in Victorian style

 Luxury antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Many styles characterize antique furniture, but we can highlight a few of the most important.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 The key aspect of prestigious antique furniture is originality.
-Ultimately, this is vital from the buyer’s perspective, as the market is flooded with counterfeits.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, and historians from around the world at your disposal.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details